 - Accurate contact info.
 In the “About” section of your school’s LinkedIn profile, make sure your contact information is correct — especially your web address.
 Occasionally, fake profiles surface.
 The quickest way to get them disbanded is to point them out to LinkedIn itself.
 That way, you’ll make sure your school isn’t accidentally mistaken for a fake, while ensuring that fans who want to connect with your school in real life can.

 - Iconic cover photo.
-While you may assume faces of your students will be the most engaging on social media, the majority of the people on LinkedIn are community professionals and alumni — most won’t recognize the children on campus.
+While you may assume faces of your students will be the most engaging on social media, but the majority of the people on LinkedIn are community professionals and alumni — and most won’t recognize the children on campus.
 What they will connect with is a campus photo that includes iconic landmarks or buildings that are easily recognized or remembered.

 - Profile photo.
 This thumbnail sized image is the main icon people see when scrolling through their feed.
 It needs to be simple, easily recognized, and without text (since no one will be able to read that tiny print anyway).
 Maybe it’s a widely-known school mascot, the school logo, or the school seal.

 - Utilize photos.
 Posting text with photos or videos (even handheld iPhone videos) will do better on LinkedIn than a post without an image.
 Include a yearly photo release form as part of your enrollment process, so you can share photos of students with your posts.
-For the majority of students, you’ll be able to get authorization to use their images from school in your social media outreach.
+For the majority of students, you’ll be able to get authorization to use their images in your school’s social media outreach.
 When you do, make sure to tag the family in your post, so they see their son or daughter at the outreach activity.
 However, ensure you have a clear process and plan, so that you never use a child’s image without documented permission from the parent/guardian.

 - Upload captions.
 The vast majority of social media video content is consumed without sound.
 This means that if your video needs words, you need captions.
 There are many captioning tools to choose from.
 Once you select your favorite, you can easily upload a captioned .SRT file with your video on LinkedIn.